Cod-e-Codes/rpg/README.md

 - [x] Background music system with combat transitions
 - [x] Settings menu with adjustable music and SFX volume
 - [x] Visual effects for elemental hazards
+- [x] Trading system with gold currency and shop
+- [x] Sanctuary Village with animated fountain
 - [ ] More content and puzzles

 ## License